sconover/wrong/README.markdown

 ## Algorithm ##

 So wait a second.
 How do we do it?
 Doesn't Ruby have [poor support for AST introspection](http://blog.zenspider.com/2009/04/parsetree-eol.html)?
 Well, yes, it does, so we cheat: we figure out what file and line the assert block is defined in, then open the file, read the code, and parse it directly using Ryan Davis' amazing [RubyParser](http://parsetree.rubyforge.org/ruby_parser/) and [Ruby2Ruby](http://seattlerb.rubyforge.org/ruby2ruby/).
 You can bask in the kludge by examining `chunk.rb` and `assert.rb`.
 If you find some code it can't parse, please send it our way.
-As a failsafe we also use Sourcify, which has yet another home baked RACC parser, so we have many chances to parse your code.

 Before you get your knickers in a twist about how this is totally unacceptable because it doesn't support this or that use case, here are our caveats and excuses: